Piazza Instructor Guide

 5. Click Add Instructors.

-8. Once they are added, TAs and other instructors will receive a welcome email with a link to activate their Piazza account.
+7. Your TAs and other instructors will receive a welcome email with a link to activate their Piazza account.

 Tips